NeKzor/NeKzBot/doc/src/modules/admin.md

 ## .pin.set

 Configures pin board settings.
-Asks for the number of pins required, the emoji to use for pinning messages and then the amount of days until a message should be ignore for pinning.
+Asks for the number of pins required, the emoji to use for pinning messages and then the amount of days until a message should be ignored for pinning.

 |||
 |---|---|